An introduction to Forest School

 Benefits of Forest School

 The benefits of participating in Forest School are wide-ranging and far-reaching.
-Children that take part in blocks of sessions at Forest School begin to show signs of play that is progressively deeper and more meaningful and the benefits can be felt back in the classroom environment.
+Children that take part in blocks of sessions at Forest School begin to show signs of play that are progressively deeper and more meaningful and the benefits can be felt back in the classroom environment.
 The brain begins to form neural pathways that develop the way children behave, communicate, and interact as well as the enjoyment from exercise and being outside in the natural environment.
 Over time, these changes become permanent.
 Regular sessions allow children the chance to develop trust with the adult leaders and their peers, following the rules because they understand the safety reasons.
 This deeper understanding can then be applied to the wider school or community rules.
 Children are allowed time and space to make their own choices and express their own creativity, connecting each child with their own sense of self-worth.

 Forest School offers an alternative way to be active for those that do not enjoy taking part in competitive or mixed sports.
 It offers fresh air and lots of energetic movement and is accessible regardless of ability.
 It can develop life-long habits of walking and engaging with the environment.
 Physical skills of balance, strength, and flexibility develop with regular participation and can then be applied to their daily lives and in other activities.
 Children learn through new experiences, in a setting such as Forest School where the risks can be managed, children have the opportunity to approach tasks that in other settings may be seen as ‘unsafe’.
-Children can learn and make progress by taking risks and assessing hazards, a skill which is important as they grow up and become young adults.
+Children can learn and make progress by taking risks and assessing hazards, a skill that is important as they grow up and becomes young adults.
 When the participants take responsibility for the rules and how they are followed, this makes it easier to stick to them and improved behavior can be seen.
 Adults and children alike now lead rushed lives, some with limited access to the natural world.
 As a result, this can lead to poor concentration, lack of motivation, and social skills.
-Contact with nature can protect and enhance the wellbeing of children, develop coping strategies for the pressures of life, and promote resilience.
+Contact with nature can protect and enhance the well-being of children, develop coping strategies for the pressures of life, and promote resilience.
 Forest School can create a sense of community, belonging, and security for the children, leaders, and parent helpers.